facgure/flutter-tutorial/README.md

-# startup_namer
+# Flutter Tutorial

-A new Flutter project.
+A flutter project base on Google Codelabs to learn how to construct the mobile application (iOS and Android) using Flutter SDK.
+See https://flutter.io for more information and up-to-date.
+Enjoy codeing !!

 ## Getting Started